-CANDIDATES FOR STATE OFFICE- Candidates and single-candidate political campaign committees involved in elections for state public offices (Governor, member of the General Assembly, delegate to a Tennessee Constitutional Convention, District Attorney General, District Public Defender, Judge of the Court of Criminal Appeals, Judge of the Court of Appeals and Supreme Court Justice) must file all required reports with the Registry of Election Finance, 404 James Robertson Parkway, Suite 1614, Nashville, TN 37243-1360.
+CANDIDATES FOR STATE OFFICE- Candidates and single-candidate political campaign committees involved in elections for state public offices (Governor, member of the General Assembly, delegate to a Tennessee Constitutional Convention, District Attorney General, District Public Defender, Chancellors, Circuit Court Judges, Criminal Court Judges, Probate Court Judges, Judge of the Court of Criminal Appeals, Judge of the Court of Appeals and Supreme Court Justice) must file all required reports with the Registry of Election Finance, 404 James Robertson Parkway, Suite 1614, Nashville, TN 37243-1360.

-CANDIDATE FOR LOCAL PUBLIC OFFICE- A candidate or single-candidate political campaign committee involved in a local election must file all required reports with the election commission of the county or counties where the election will be held.
+CANDIDATE FOR LOCAL PUBLIC OFFICE- A candidate or single-candidate political campaign committee involved in a Wilson County election must file all required reports with the Wilson County Election Commission at 203 East Main St Lebanon, TN and/or other counties where the election will be held.

 What must a candidate do to begin a campaign operation?